PIN Group: History and shareholding

-Verlagsgesellschaft and W. Girardet merged their postal services divisions into the company, receiving in return a 10 per cent holding of PIN Group AG.
+Verlagsgesellschaft and W. Girardet merged their postal services divisions into the company, receiving in return a 10% holding of PIN Group AG.
 Following the takeover of Briefnetz Süd GmbH & Co.
 KG (BNS), a consortium of postal services providers owned by 12 newspaper publishers in Bavaria and Baden-Württemberg, since April 2007 the PIN Group has operated a mail delivery network throughout the whole of Germany.
 To offer delivery services to German authorities and government departments, the PIN Group acquired Ulm-based postal services provider DirektExpress.

 Since June 2007, the majority shareholder in the PIN Group has been the Axel Springer publishing company, after raising its holding from 23.5% to 71.6%.
 Axel Springer bought these shares from WAZ, Holtzbrinck and Rosalia for €510 million.

 The holding company, PIN Group S.A. is responsible for laying down the strategy of the entire corporate affiliation and planning day-to-day operations, which are managed and organised by the German subsidiaries and shareholding companies.